 This illustrates how unpredictable and complex the problem of racism is.
 Most people assume that venting their anger in public demonstrations against white supremacists and teaching kids about the history of racism are all good, but it’s not that simple.
 Those efforts may even have adverse, unintended consequences.
 We need to be a lot more critical than that.
 Each of us needs to think more critically and independently, and contribute our own perspectives, instead of just echoing what everyone else is saying.
 We need to think more like psychologists than political activists; the latter obviously hasn’t worked in the many decades since Martin Luther King Jr.

 It’s time we step back and reassess our strategy.
 The constant moral accusations have white people pushed into their own quiet library.
-We need to start listening to them even if their opinions sound offensive or misguided.
+We need to start listening to them even if their opinions sound navie, offensive, or misguided.
 We need to watch our automatic reflex to be offended.
-If we do care about actually solving the problem of racism, it is more important to get them involved than to vindicate our righteousness.
+If we do care about actually solving the problem of racism, it is more important to get them engaged than to vindicate our righteousness or buy their sympathy.

 Occasionally I email you when I post a new article or if I have a question for my readers.